njobber/Notes/README.md

 A demonstration project.
-So, it's over engineered a bit.
+So, it's over-engineered a bit.

 Shows:
 * Clean Architecture approach